 Qualifying a surprise third on the grid at Monza, Hulkenberg fended off Nico Rosberg's Mercedes in the race and calmly did the same when pressured by Hamilton and Fernando Alonso in Korea.
 Once again, the performances were coming right when he needed them.
 But who noticed?

-Lotus did and made their desire clear; the lure of a race-winning team allowing Hulkenberg to respond in kind, but once again finance trumped talent and the move was scuppered.
-Instead, he returns to Force India where he will be welcomed with open arms; yet will he get the chance to move his career forward at last?
+Lotus made their desire to sign clear; the lure of a race-winning team allowing Hulkenberg to respond in kind, but once again finance trumped talent and the move was scuppered.
+Perhaps that was a blessing in disguise, however, given the Enstone team's pace in 2014.